team-capex/big-map-archive-api-client/README.md

   include data related to capabilities, requests, and results for requests.

 Options:
-  --bma-config-file FILE      Relative path to the file specifying the domain
+  --bma-config-file FILE          Relative path to the file specifying the
-                              name and a personal access token for the targeted BIG-MAP Archive.  [default:
+                                  domain name and a personal access token for the targeted BIG-MAP Archive.  [default:
                                   bma_config.yaml]
   --finales-config-file FILE      Relative path to the file specifying the IP
-                              address, the port, and the credentials of a user account for the targeted FINALES server.
+                                  address, the port, and the credentials of a user account for the targeted FINALES
-                              [default: finales_config.yaml]
+                                  server.  [default: finales_config.yaml]
   --record-id TEXT                Id of the published version for the previous
                                   back-up (e.g., "pxrf9-zfh45").
 For the first
                                   back-up, leave to the default.
   --metadata-file FILE            Relative path to the file that contains the
                                   metadata (title, list of authors, etc) for creating a new version.  [default:
                                   data/input/metadata.yaml]
+  --link-all-files-from-previous  Link all files that are already linked to
+                                  the previous version to the new version, with the exception of files whose content changed.
   --no-publish                    Do not publish the newly created version.
-This
-                              is discouraged in production.
+                                  This is discouraged in production.
 If you select this option, either publish or delete the newly created draft, e.g., via the GUI.
   --help                          Show this message and exit.
 ````

 ## Support